Israel Zolli: Early years and rabbinate

-Zoller was born in 1881 the city of Brody in then-Austria-Hungary, which from 1918 to 1945 was in eastern Poland, and currently is in western Ukraine.
+Zoller was born in 1881 in the city of Brody in then-Austria-Hungary, which from 1918 to 1945 was in eastern Poland, and currently is in western Ukraine.
 He was the youngest of five children, with three brothers and a sister.
 Zoller's father was a formerly wealthy factory owner, and his mother came from a family dynasty of rabbis.
 He earned a doctorate degree in philosophy from the University of Florence in Italy.
 At the same time, he prepared for the rabbinate at a nearby yeshiva.

 In 1917, Zoller's first wife, Adele, died.
 In 1920, he married his second wife, Eva Majonica.
 She was born in the town of Gorizia, in northeast Italy.

 In 1918, he was appointed rabbi of the Italian city of Trieste, whose territory had just been transferred from Austria-Hungary to Italy.
 He changed his surname to "Zolli" to make it sound more Italian.
 Italian fascist leaders began excluding Italian Jews from social welfare programs, including financial support and schooling, throughout the 1930s and denigrated them in the press.
 A vicious press campaign by the fascists forced out the Chief Rabbi of Rome, Davide Prato.
 In December 1939, Zolli was named as chief rabbi of Rome with the support of fascist leaders.

 Zolli had conflict with his congregants in Rome from the start.
 Zolli's presiding style in delivering the liturgy was more casual than they preferred, and he was more interested in academic inquiry than pastoral work or community leadership.
 There were disputes over salary and expectations.
 During this time, Zolli formed a friendship with Jesuit scholar Augustin Bea.